-The winery is located in the municipality Saint-Julien or the area of the same name in the Médoc ( Haut-Médoc.
+The winery is located in the municipality Saint-Julien or the same area in Médoc ( Haut-Médoc.
 Bordeaux ).
-In the Bordeaux Classification according to the old now no longer valid system, it was last classified in 2003 as "Cru Bourgeois".
-It was built in the 1940s by Henri Martin (+1991), the mayor of St. Julien and "Grand Maître of the Commanderie du bontemps" (ceremonial order of the Médoc).
-Together with the Château Bel-Air and in fourth place (Quatrième Cru Classé) Château Saint-Pierre The total ownership under the name "Domaines Henri Martin".
+In the Bordeaux Classification According to the old system, which is no longer valid, it was last classified as "Cru Bourgeois" in 2003.
+It was built in the 1940s by Henri Martin (+1991), the mayor of St. Julien and "Grand Maître of the Commanderie du bontemps" (Order of ceremonies of the Médoc).
+Together with the Château Bel-Air and classified in fourth place (Quatrième Cru Classé) Château Saint-Pierre the entire property operates under the name "Domaines Henri Martin".

-The management of the company was taken over after the death of Martin by the son-in-law Jean-Louis Triaud.
+The management of the company was taken over by Martin-in-law Jean-Louis Triaud after Martin's death.
 The vineyards cover 50 hectares and are planted with Cabernet Sauvignon (65%), Merlot (25%), Cabernet Franc (5%) and Petit Verdot (5%).
-The extremely long-lived red wine is aged for 18 months in half new oak barrels.
+The extremely long-lived red wine is aged for 18 months in half new barriques.
 The two second wines are called "Château Peymartin" and "Château Haut-Beychevelle-Gloria".